-- Organization and participation in the statewide Coastal Cleanup Day Event recruiting 2,800 volunteers to 20 different beaches and inland waterways countywide covering a distance of 33.6 miles.
-A total 8,500 pounds of trash were collected. - Updated the Water Quality Index to distill the over 200 constituents monitored into an easy to communicate form, and continued the comprehensive data analysis effort to prioritize pollutants of concern in outfall and receiving waters that will in turn prioritize Program activities. - Seventeen Total Maximum Daily Load Implementation Plans, Monitoring Plans and Compliance Reports were submitted to the Regional Board. - The Stormwater Monitoring Program was able to achieve a 99.1% success rate in meeting program data quality objectives. - Participation in Southern California Coastal Water Research Project (SCCWRP) Stormwater Monitoring Coalition of Southern California, and California Stormwater Quality Association (CASQA). - Integrated Regional Water Management Plan (IRWMP) Participation.
+- Updated the Water Quality Index which distills the over 200 constituents monitored into an easy to communicate form, and continued the comprehensive data analysis effort to prioritize pollutants of concern in outfall and receiving waters that will in turn prioritize Program activities. - Performed an assessment of the applicability of the Basin Plan's MUN beneficial use for waters monitored by the Principal Permittee. - Thirteen Total Maximum Daily Load Implementation Plans, Monitoring Plans, and Compliance Reports were submitted to the Regional Board. - The Stormwater Monitoring Program was able to achieve a 95.5% success rate in meeting program data quality objectives. - Participation in Southern California Coastal Water Research Project (SCCWRP) Stormwater Monitoring Coalition of Southern California, and California Stormwater Quality Association (CASQA). - Integrated Regional Water Management Plan (IRWMP) Participation.